“The time to relax is when you don’t have time for it.”

 17. Listen to yourself.

-If you feel you’re having more trouble than usual with staying calm in several situations and you’re really frustrated in general and drained of energy then listen to yourself.
+If you feel you’re having more trouble than usual with staying calm and keeping your nerves in check in several situations and you’re really frustrated in general and drained of energy then listen to yourself.

 Step back before you run right into a brick wall and do or say something you really wouldn’t usually do.

 Schedule more time to just take care of yourself.

 Spend one evening – or a few – in bed and just watch your favorite TV-shows or movies.

 Take a trip over the weekend and just focus on relaxing and doing what you think is fun or fulfilling.